lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2021-06-11-clustering.md

 <span class="display-6">This</span>
-post is based on an assignment submitted to a Machine Learning class at Universidade Estadual de Campinas, and its content was equally divided among Jonathan ([email](mailto:j146667@dac.unicamp.br)) and I.
+post is based on an assignment submitted to a Machine Learning class at Universidade Estadual de Campinas, and its challenges were equally divided among Jonathan ([email](mailto:j146667@dac.unicamp.br)) and I.

 Here, our goal is to apply unsupervised learning methods to solve clustering and